php-imagine/Imagine/docs/usage/metadata.rst

 Default Metadata Reader
 +++++++++++++++++++++++

-The default metadata reader is a basic reader that stores original informations about the resource.
+The default metadata reader is a basic reader that stores original information about the resource.

 .. code-block:: php